 Imagine Your Mobile Phone With An Exhaust Pipe...

-Their hydrogen fuel cell and a mini exhaust pipe to vent waste generated in the process runs alongside a traditional battery combining hydrogen and oxygen to create power.
+Their hydrogen fuel cell and a mini exhaust pipe to vent waste generated in the process run alongside a traditional battery combining hydrogen and oxygen to create power.
 This can prove a major breakthrough for most smartphones.

-The major problem that most smartphone users face now-a-days is the frustrating long time it takes to charge up their phones.
-Moreover, with numerous power hungry apps draining the battery, people need to charge their phones more than once within a single day.
+The major problem that most smartphone users face nowadays is the frustrating long time it takes to charge up their phones.
+Moreover, with numerous power-hungry apps draining the battery, people need to charge their phones more than once within a single day.

-The cartridges would contain enough hydrogen to power your smartphone for a week enabling green communication and unlike a bus you don't have to buy a ticket...
+The cartridges would contain enough hydrogen to power your smartphone for a week enabling green communication and unlike a bus, you don't have to buy a ticket...